wp-plugins/squirrly-seo/readme.txt

 - Automatically adds the correct seo description and seo keywords in all pages
 - Automatically adds canonical link in home page
 - Automatically adds the XML Sitemap for search engines: http://igamify.co/sitemap.xml
+- Automatically PING the XML Sitemap in google blogs
 - Automatically adds the required METAs for home page (icon, author, language, dc publisher, etc.)
 - Automatically adds the favicon and the icon for Apple devices.
 - Automatically Support for Custom Post Types